-It is common for estate planning attorneys to craft estate plans that minimize or avoid probate altogether.
+It is common for estate planning lawyers to craft estate plans that minimize or avoid probate altogether.
 Probate proceedings are part of the public record and can be very time-consuming and expensive.
 However, in nearly every case, some probate is necessary, so it is important to understand how to navigate the process.

 Probate proceedings seek to validate the decedent’s last will and retitle the estate’s assets into the name of heirs according to the deceased’s wishes.
 These court-supervised proceedings ensure estate debts are paid and oversee the distribution of assets to heirs.

-After losing a loved one, our New York asset protection attorney explains, the family will generally come together and hopefully encounter a properly written will and other crucial estate plan documents.
+After losing a loved one, our asset protection attorney explains, the family will generally come together and hopefully encounter a properly written will and other crucial estate plan documents.
 Without a well-organized plan, the probate process can take much longer.
 Family members will be tasked with gathering information necessary for court.

 Probate Court Proceedings